DJ Ahmet: Release

+It competed in the Stockholm Competition of the 2025 Stockholm International Film Festival on November 5, 2025.

 Critical reception

+On the review aggregator website Rotten Tomatoes, 91% of 22 critics' reviews are positive.

 The Hollywood Reporter lauded the "solid naturalistic performances" of the film's cast, with particular attention to Jakup, and stated it "has a slick, crowd-pleasing quality that could entice streamers or select distributors.
 The film playfully critiques certain Muslim customs, but never in a demeaning way, while providing a heartwarming coming-of-age narrative that’s a tad predictable."

 ScreenAnarchy lauded Unkovski as a "smart director" and said that the film "is both wildly exotic and completely down to earth, tied to a specific culture yet dealing with universally recognizable problems.
 It's an auspicious debut."

 In a review for Variety, Carlos Aguilar praised the film as a "revelation" that "seamlessly straddles the line between laugh-out-loud crowd-pleaser and art-house gem with affecting gravitas".
 He highlighted Unkovski’s perceptive writing, which contrasts youth plugged into the modern world with the weight of tradition, and called Jakup’s lead performance "quietly soulful".
 Visually, Aguilar noted the film’s "striking visuals and vibrant color".